evandrosouza-developer/ps2tomsxUSB/README.md

 2.3) Schematics design with Kicad files;
 2.4) The performance tests of the PS/2 to MSX Keyboard Converter are located here.

-3) Tool to create/modify the Database (Translation tables to map from PS/2 Scan Codes to MSX Matrix Codes) in excel, but it has compatible macros to be executed by Libre Office, Open Office and so on.
+3) Open tool to create/modify the Database (Translation tables to map from PS/2 Scan Codes to MSX Matrix Codes) in excel, but it has compatible macros to be executed by Libre Office, Open Office and so on.

 4) Tini TTY I/O - `tio` (Linux app with source files) to communicate with console and easily allowing the